We have updated this policy to reflect changes in data protection law. This policy was last updated on 29 March 2022.

 Right for your personal information to be portable

 If we are processing your personal information (1) based on your consent, or in order to enter into or carry out a contract with you, and (2) the processing is being done by automated means, you may ask us to provide it to you or another service provider in a machine-readable format.

 Right to object

 Please note that exceptions apply to a number of these rights, and not all rights will be applicable in all circumstances.
-For more details we recommend you consult the guidance published by the UK’s Information Commissioner’s Office, https://ico.org.uk/
+For more details we recommend you consult the guidance published by the UK’s Information Commissioner’s Office.

 Keeping your information safe

-When you give us personal information, we take steps to ensure that appropriate technical and organisational controls are in place to protect it.
+When you give us personal information, both offline and online, we take steps to ensure that appropriate technical and organisational controls are in place to protect it.

-Any sensitive information (such as credit or debit card details) is encrypted and protected with the following software 128 Bit encryption on SSL.
+Any sensitive information (such as credit or debit card details)provided to us via our website is encrypted and protected with the following software: 128 Bit encryption on TLS.
 When you are on a secure page, a lock icon will appear on the bottom of web browsers such as Microsoft Internet Explorer.

 Use of 'cookies'

 The Age International website has a Cookie Preference centre that allows you to control certain types of cookies that are used.
 When anyone visits or is taken to our website, all Marketing/Targeting Cookies are opted out by default, meaning that individuals will only receive targeted online advertisements if they opt-in to these types of cookies.
 Cookies for Performance allow us to anonymously assess how effectively our website is working which in turn, ensures that we are giving all of our users the best experience.
 These cookies are opted in by default, but you can opt if you wish.
 When you are presented with the preference centre select ‘Change Settings’ and navigate to the ‘Cookies for Performance’ tab and unselect the option presented.